Mucosal desquamation in a person with Stevens–Johnson syndrome

 SJS is most commonly triggered by medications, though infections and, rarely, malignancies can also be contributing factors:

-- Antibiotics: Particularly sulfonamides, penicillins, and cephalosporins.
+• Antibiotics: Particularly sulphonamides, penicillins, and cephalosporins.

-- NSAIDs: Nonsteroidal anti-inflammatory drugs, particularly oxicam derivatives.
+• NSAIDs: Non-steroidal anti-inflammatory drugs, particularly oxicam derivatives.

 Clinical Presentation